Merry Christmas, Mr. Bean: Production

 Most of the location scenes, set in a market, were shot on videotape in Kingston upon Thames.
 Studio sequences were recorded before a live audience at Thames Television's Teddington Studios.
 Following its broadcast on American cable television network HBO, this episode won the 1995 CableACE award for best comedy special.

 A number of elements were used as inspiration for other programmes.
 The "lights on a major building being accidentally switched off" gag is used by comedian Peter Kay at the end of his Live at the Top of the Tower DVD, while the turkey scene inspired a scene in an episode of Friends titled "The One with All the Thanksgivings", and later led to an adaptation for the film Bean, though it was cut out of the international release (outside North America) and reserved for a special feature section entitled "Bean Scenes Unseen".
 Another turkey gag was used in the Mr. Bean: The Animated Series episode "Dinner for Two".

 During the nativity scene, Bean introduces a military marching band while humming "The British Grenadiers", the first two bars of which is sampled in the theme tune to Blackadder Goes Forth, another sitcom Rowan Atkinson starred in and Richard Curtis co-wrote.

 Extended scene

 An extended scene shows Bean winning the turkey that eventually gets stuck on his head.
-The contest being to guess the turkey's weight, he sneaks a scale to the counter; having already weighed himself, he subtracts his weight from the combined weight using a calculator.
+The contest being to guess the turkey's weight, he sneaks bathroom scales to the counter; having already weighed himself, he subtracts his weight from the combined weight using a calculator.
 The person in charge of the contest is stunned when Bean guesses the exact weight and wins it.
-Bean then throws the turkey into the trunk of his Mini and slams the door shut.
+Bean then throws the turkey into the boot of his Mini and slams the door shut.
 This was not seen in the original broadcast of the episode but was included in the American broadcasts on HBO and included in some home media versions.